heeplr/rpi-cookstrap/README.md

 * rpi_foo_help_vars
 * rpi_foo_help_distfiles

 All plugins can read/write all variables and share one context.
+Thus plugins can use other plugins to maximize code reuse.

 ### plugin config variables